-As I have shown earlier, the lawyer community is very keen to bring take out marital rape exception and introduce this in our marriage.
-Recently, a Supreme Court Advocate Mr. Gautam Bhatia has written about the removal of this exception as well in a feminist way.
+I have shown earlier, the lawyer community is very keen to take out marital rape exception and introduce marital rape law.
+A Supreme Court Advocate Mr. Gautam Bhatia has written about the removal of this exception.

 The argument that Marital Rape exception violates Article 15 (1) – Right to Non-Discrimination, is also not valid because all gender biased laws that violate men’s fundamental rights are exceptions.
 So, if we bother about non-discrimination then all gender biased laws should be scrapped immediately.

-In his article, Advocate Bhatia mentioned that there are four arguments stated against making MR as an offense.
+In his article, Advocate Bhatia mentioned that there are four arguments stated against making MR an offence.